Haute

 Support and assistance

-from the Icicle Chamonix hosts is included
+from the Chamonix concierge service is included

 throughout the week for logistics, equipment